 By contrast, anyone looking for cute little chalets and old-fashioned resort charm, or who have young children in tow, may find themselves walking back down the road to France within hours of check-in.
 Make no mistake: this is not a compromise destination.
 Come here ready for a whole week of apres-ski.
 Or don’t come at all.

 The one thing everyone can agree on, however, is the quality of the skiing.
-Pas de la Casa recently joined forces with its neighbour, Soldeu-El Tarter, to create the Grandvalira ski area.
-Currently, it offers just under 200km of pistes, but when the project is finished there will be 50km more – which is almost as large as the area shared by Tignes and Val d’Isere in the French Alps.
-In its current form, Grandvalira suits beginners and intermediates best, and the ski and snowboard schools are dab hands at teaching Brits.
+Pas de la Casa links on snow with Soldeu-El Tarter, to create the Grandvalira ski area.
+It offers just under 200km of pistes, which is almost as large as the area shared by Tignes and Val d’Isere.
+However, Grandvalira suits beginners and intermediates best and the ski and snowboard schools here are dab hands at teaching Brits.
 So maybe it’s no wonder that everyone is in such a festive mood at the end of each day.

-8. Monterosa, Italy – In a good winter it’s home to some of the best off-piste in the Alps
+9. Monterosa, Italy – In a good winter it’s home to excellent off-piste

 Monterosa is the name given to the three-valley lift system, which links the resorts of Champoluc, Gressoney and Alagna above the Aosta Valley.
 It can’t compete with the Three Valleys in France in terms of its size, but its relative obscurity has made it attractive in all sorts of other ways.
 Take the price of a week’s accommodation in a three-star hotel, for example: less than half what you’d pay in the likes of Courchevel 1850 in France.